antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 ______

-Next to the many publicly available datasets, R2 also hosts many curated lists of genes which we call **gene sets**.
+Next to the many publicly available datasets, R2 also hosts many curated lists of genes that we call **gene sets**.
 These gene sets can be used to restrict or filter an analysis as well.<br>
-We can adapt our current search by scrolling down to the end of page, where you find the Adjustable Settings menu.
+We can adapt our current search by scrolling down to the end of the page, where you find the Adjustable Settings menu.
 You can now use a Gene set to restrict your list of differentially expressed genes between normal tissue and adenomas that is specifically associated with colorectal cancer.

 * Click on **Select gene set** and a grid box will pop-up.
 * Use the search field on the top of the table and fill in **colorectal**, hit **enter**.
 * [The KEGG (Kyoto Encyclopedia of Genes and Genomes) database]( https://www.genome.jp/kegg/pathway.html) is a comprehensive bioinformatics resource that integrates information about genes, proteins, pathways, and diseases.
-Click on the triangles in front of KEGG pathways and its subcollections, till you find the **Colorectal_cancer (62)** gene set.
+Click on the triangles in front of KEGG pathways and its subcollections, until you find the **Colorectal_cancer (62)** gene set.
 Check the checkbox in front of the gene set and hit the green **Confirm selection** button.
-* Always click **Submit** afer you have changed something in the Adjustable settings menu in order for the changes to take effect.
+* Always click **Submit** after you have changed something in the Adjustable settings menu in order for the changes to take effect.
 * Check out the list and see if you recognize multiple genes.
 You can hover over the magnifying glasses in front of each row to learn more about the genes.
 * Now click on the magnifying glass in front of **AXIN2** to obtain a violin plot with the scatter points of the expression value of this gene for each sample in the dataset.<br>
   The plot shows the two groups of the tissue track in violin plots  with the individual sample values showing as scatter on top.
 If you hover your mouse over any of the violins, you can see the group statistics.
-Also note you can hoover over the dots in the graph and the tracks to get more information of the individual samples.
+Also note you can hover over the dots in the graph and the tracks to get more information of the individual samples.
-* The green bar in the top allows you to easily go to next or previous gene of your list.
+* The green bar in the top allows you to easily go to the next or previous gene of your list.
 Click on the **arrow with MYC** on the right side of the green bar to view this gene's expression in the samples.

 ------